intuit-archive/omnibus-heirloom/README.md

 * The git repo is cloned on the newly created build box.
 * The necessary omnibus tools are installed.
 * The RPM is built via omnibus.
 * The RPM is uploaded to S3.
+Any RPMs with the same name, version and build iteration are replaced.
 * The ci_setup script executes cleanup.rb to destroy any build boxes.